lquinet/fullmetalupdate-automation-build/README.md

 $ cd fmu-automation-build
 ```

-Before launching buildbot you have to configure the variables in the [.env](docker/master/.env) file:
+Before launching buildbot you have to configure some variables.
+All important variables are defined in the [.env](docker/master/.env) file.

+#### Build server related variables

+All variables related with the build of the images

-* **BUILDBOT_WORKER_WORKDIR** : working directory of the worker.
-It will store all build files in that directory
+* **BUILDBOT_WORKER_WORKDIR** : working directory of the worker, which is shared with the build server machine to store all build files.
+* **FMU_CLOUD_HOSTNAME** : Hostname of FMU cloud server.
+If you launched it on you local machine you can get it thanks to the `hostname` command.

+#### Lab server config

+All variables related with the automation lab infrastructure.

+* **SD_CARD_DEV_PATH** : path of SD card device to flash the image builded. :warning: :warning: BE REALLY CAREFULL WITH THIS PATH, CHOOSING A WRONG DEVICE PATH COULD ENTIRELY DAMAGE YOUR HOST MACHINE (E.G. ROOT PARTITION) :warning: :warning:
+* **APCPDU_IP_ADD** : IP address of APCPDU.
+For now only the APC type of PDU is supported.
+* **APCPDU_PORT** : APCPDU port where DUT is connected.
+* **APCPDU_USERNAME** : username in order to connect to the APCPDU.
+* **APCPDU_PASSWORD** : password in order to connect to the APCPDU.

+#### Witekio bitbucket account for farm-core repo access

+Credentials to a witekio bitbucket account in order to access to farm-core repo which is a private repo (for now).

+* **BITBUCKET_USERNAME** : username of the witekio bitbucket account.
+* **BITBUCKET_PASSWORD** : password of the account.

+#### Buildbot config

+All variables related with buildbot config.

 * **BUILDBOT_CONFIG_URL** : URL of buildbot master config file.
 It may point to a .tar.gz file accessible from HTTP, but several git servers like github can generate that tarball automatically
 * **BUILDBOT_WEB_URL** : URL of buildbot web server. *Be carefull if you use localhost* because it may cause problems if you access it from the IP address of the server, in that case it is better to use its own ip address.
 You also have to fill the port in the URL.
 If you have a message *"Warning: c['buildbotURL'] is misconfigured to"* you didn't respect these indications.
 * **BUILDBOT_WEB_PORT** : Port of buildbot web server.

-* **SD_CARD_DEV_PATH** : path of SD card device to flash the image builded. :warning: :warning: BE REALLY CAREFULL WITH THIS PATH, CHOOSING A WRONG DEVICE PATH COULD ENTIRELY DAMAGE YOUR HOST MACHINE (E.G. ROOT PARTITION) :warning: :warning:
-* **FMU_CLOUD_HOSTNAME** : Hostname of FMU cloud server.
-If you launched it on you local machine you can get it thanks to the `hostname` command.
+#### Reporters config

+All variables in order to provide access to the reporters.
+Reporters are the means to nofity developpers and team members about the status of the builds.

 * **MAIL_FROM_ADDR** : Mail address from which to send mail
 * **SMTP_USER** : Mail address of smtp mail account
 * **SMTP_PWD** : Password of smtp mail account
 * **SMTP_SERVER_HOSTNAME** : SMTP server hostname
 * **SMTP_PORT** : SMTP Port
 * **SMTP_ENCRYPTION** : SMTP Encryption: NONE or STARTTLS or SSL/TLS
-* **GITHUB_TOKEN** : GitHub API token to push build status to the repository.
+* **GITHUB_TOKEN** : GitHub API token to push build status to the repository (go to https://github.com/settings/tokens)
 * **SLACK_WEBHOOK_URL** : Slack webhook url (see https://api.slack.com/tutorials/slack-apps-hello-world)

 Once you have done it, you can launch buildbot: